bbc/audio-orchestration/examples/sequence-renderer/Readme.md

 # sequence-renderer example

-This example shows the usage of the
+This example shows the usage of the `SynchroniseSequenceRenderer` component.

 ## Setup